Optimization of inventory and capacity in large-scale assembly systems using extreme-value theory: Stochastic Demand

 \subsection{Numerical Experiments}

-In Section \ref{subsec: solution dependent} we provided expressions to calculate the asymptotically optimal capacity and inventory.
+In Section \ref{subsec: solution dependent}, we provided expressions to calculate the asymptotically optimal net capacity and base-stock level.
 The question remains how large the number of components has to be for these approximations to be of use.
-Therefore, we will now examine the expected costs under both the optimal capacity and inventory and under these asymptotic approximations.
-Since it is not straightforward to calculate $\mathbb{E}\left[ \left(\max_{i\leq N}Q_i-I\right)^+ \right]$ for dependent $Q_i(\beta)$, to evaluate the cost function given in Definition \ref{def: optimalcosts independent} we resort to simulation.
+Therefore, we now examine the expected costs under both the optimal net capacity and base-stock level and under these asymptotic approximations.
+Since it is not straightforward to calculate $\mathbb{E}\left[ \left(\max_{i\leq N}Q_i-I\right)^+ \right]$ for dependent $Q_i$, to evaluate the cost function given in Definition \ref{def: optimalcosts independent} we resort to simulation.
 First, we explain the details of our simulation experiment, after which we discuss the numerical results.

-In our simulation we aim to determine the maximum delay over all components, so $\max_{i\leq N} Q_i$.
+In our simulation, we aim to determine the maximum delay over all components, so $\max_{i\leq N} Q_i$.
 For this, we use the algorithm proposed by \citet[\S4.5]{asmussen1995}, who describe an exact algorithm for simulating a reflected Brownian motion at the grid points.
-At every grid point we draw normal random variables with the required drift and variance for the supply and demand processes and update the maximum.
+At every grid point, we draw normal random variables with the required drift and variance for the supply and demand processes and update the maximum.
 We use a step size of 0.001 for the grid points.
 Since we cannot simulate over an infinite horizon, we have to determine when to terminate the simulation.
 The maximum value is expected to be attained at a time which is smaller than $\hat{t}=\frac{\sigma^2+\sigma_A^2}{2}\sum_{j=1}^N \frac{1}{j}$.
 To simulate well beyond this point, we run the simulation until $t=2\hat{t}$.
-Furthermore, considering the negative drift, we know that when we drift away too far from the maximum value attained so far, we will not reach a higher value.
-Therefore, in this case we also stop in order to speed up the simulation process.